mazenauer/Kepler-PINN/README.md

 The demo_notebook and sensitivity_demo are meant to reproduce the plots that are featured in the thesis.

 Abstract:
-*In this semester thesis I introduce the Kepler problem and physics-informed neural networks (PINNs).
-The main result is a python class PINN that can solve the Kepler problem for given initial values over a given time interval by neural network approximation.
-For direct evaluation of the accuracy a symplectic Runge-Kutta solver delivers a high-fidelity solution.
-The network generally gives reliable results but the optimal hyper-parameters depend on the initial values.
-The accuracy of the prediction is influenced by higher order interactions of the hyper-parameters which makes it difficult to start with an educated guess.
-On the other hand, the PINN is flexible, fast, scaleable, and generalizeable to more than two bodies.*
+*In this semester thesis the Kepler problem and physics-informed neural networks (PINNs) are introduced.
+The main result is a python class PINN which can solve the Kepler problem for given initial values and time interval by neural network approximation.
+A symplectic Runge-Kutta solver delivers a high-fidelity solution for evaluation of the accuracy.
+In general the network generally gives reliable results however the optimal hyper-parameters depend on the initial values.
+The accuracy of the prediction is influenced by higher order interactions of the hyper-parameters which make an initial educated guess difficult.
+On the upside the PINN is flexible, fast, scaleable, and generalizeable to more than two bodies.*